 In Binance vs Coinbase, both exchanges offer cryptocurrency trading with fiat currencies.

 Coinbase, on the other hand, allows its users to buy crypto with major currencies like the US dollar and the Euro.
-But users can only buy the four big cryptocurrencies, namely Litecoin, Ethereum, Bitcoin Cash, and Bitcoin.
+But users can only buy the four big cryptocurrencies, Litecoin, Ethereum, Bitcoin Cash, and Bitcoin.
 This is because Coinbase only trades in cryptocurrencies that are registered currencies or commodities.

 With the addition of fiat currency trades on Binance and given Coinbase’s limited support for altcoins, in Binance vs Coinbase, the former offers users more variety in accepted currencies.